dor-fried/dor-fried-17-02-2022/README.md

 - The project write with Page Object Design Pattern.

-The test senacrios is:
+The Test senacrios is:

-1. logo "Herolo" has visible'
+1. Logo "Herolo" has visible'

 2. get the global window.location object of the page that is currently active